KoinKeep/BitcoinSpoon/README.md

 Bitcoin Spoon is a lightweight Bitcoin library that has minimal dependencies.

 Why Bitcoin Spoon?
 Because a spoon is not a fork.
-Bitcoin Spoon was written from scratch to run on more limited hardware.
+Bitcoin Spoon was written to run on more limited hardware.

 * Compile with ./compile.sh
 * Test by running ./test/test